MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/query-azure-cli-examples.md

 ---

+<a name='query-examples-for-azure-active-directory-service-principals'></a>

-### Query examples for Azure Active Directory service principals
+### Query examples for Microsoft Entra service principals

-This section shows example queries for Azure Active Directory (Azure AD) service principals.
+This section shows example queries for Microsoft Entra service principals.

 - The following query returns the first Microsoft Graph application service principal who has read permissions.